elunna/hackem/hackem_changelog.md

 - [x] Pick-axe:
     - Changed weight to 75 aum (From Slash'EM)
     - Digging down doors with pickaxe is not quiet anymore.
+- [x] crysknife:
-- [x] crysknife: Changed sm/lg damage to d20/d30 damage (From SlashEM)
+    - Changed sm/lg damage to d20/d30 damage (From SlashEM)
+    - Long worms only drop a worm tooth 1 in 20 times.
 - [x] fedora
     - Now acts as luckstone and grants +1 charisma
 - [x] iron shoes were renamed to 'dwarvish boots'.